wp-plugins/ezanga-contextual/readme.txt

 2) Shortly after completing the form, you will receive a confirmation email with directions to complete the signup process.

-3) After filling out your contact information, you’ll be taken to a source request form.
-Enter your WordPress blog’s information in the ‘Source Information’ section and complete the rest of the form.
+3) After filling out your contact information, you'll be taken to a source request form.
+Enter your WordPress blog's information in the 'Source Information' section and complete the rest of the form.

-4) Go to ‘AdTypes’ -> ‘Contextual Advertising’ -> ‘Create New Ad Unit.’
+4) Go to 'AdTypes' -> 'Contextual Advertising' -> 'Create New Ad Unit.'

 5) To get your InText token for the plugin, create a new ad unit using your blog as the source.